vikramsinghlab/Pcrp/README.rst

 **--output**: *output_filename*

-    The output is present in a file named plantCR_linkage.txt inside the results directory created on runtime.
-The output file is tab separated where first column contains the predicted circadian clock associated proteins and the second column conatins the lagorithm supporting the prediction i.e. `RWR` (random walk with restart) or `GDV` (graphlet degree vector) or `RWR and GDV` (when both are supporing the prediction).
-Intermediate results are saved in `temp` directory created at runtime in the current working directory.
+    The output is in a file named plantCR_linkage.txt inside the results directory created on runtime.
+The output file is tab separated where the first column contains the predicted circadian clock-associated proteins and the second column contains the algorithms supporting the prediction, i.e. `RWR` (random walk with restart) or `GDV` (graphlet degree vector) or `RWR and GDV` (when both are supporting the prediction).
+Intermediate results are saved in the `temp` directory created at runtime in the current working directory.

         Ote100040090151 GDV
         Ote100214260021 RWR and GDV